AshAvalanche/ash-docs/docs/professional-services/index.md

 [Gauthier](https://www.linkedin.com/in/gauthier-leonard/) has been a **distributed systems teacher** at some of the top French engineering schools ([CentraleSupélec](https://www.centralesupelec.fr/), [ECE Paris](https://www.ece.fr/), [DSTI](https://www.datasciencetech.institute/fr/)) for more than 3 years.

-## How we can help you

-Our team can offer you the following services:

-### Avalanche nodes setup and maintenance

-Ash [open-source tools](/docs/toolkit/) and [Console](/docs/console/) can significantly reduce the setup and maintenance cost of your Avalanche nodes.

-Our team can help you with the **initial setup** and provide you with a support plan **tailored to your needs**.

-### Additional services for the Ash tools

-As the maintainers of the Ash [open-source tools](/docs/toolkit/) and [Console](/docs/console/), we can **develop additional features** and provide more services for any need that is not already covered.
-This could be:

-- Get first class support from our expert team
-- Support for a new cloud provider or blockchain runtime (VM)
-- Receive custom alerts in real time and never miss an important event going on in your Subnet
-- Deploy and manage a trustless bridge to link your Subnet to other blockchains (including the C-Chain)
-- Automatic AvalancheGo upgrades
-- Launch a fully configurable [Faucet](https://github.com/ava-labs/avalanche-faucet) plugged on your Subnet for easy testing and user on-boarding.
-- Load balanced RPC for your Subnet
-- Anything else you might need!

-### Subnet (Appchain) design and development

-Avalanche [Subnets](https://docs.avax.network/learn/subnets) allow any project to create **its dedicated blockchain** (or "Appchain") with their own set of rules and validators.
-Subnets can run **custom software** while benefiting from the **Avalanche consensus layer**.

-Our team can help you **take the best decisions** regarding your Subnet design and follow you through the development process, **from devnet to mainnet**.

-### Private blockchain network design and setup

-The flexibility of Avalanche makes it the perfect tool to set up **private blockchain networks** with your partners.
-Each use case can be run on its own Subnet, with its own set of rules and runtime.

-Our team can help you **design and setup** your private blockchain network, and **train your team** to operate it.

-### Training and education

-We can organize **training sessions** for your team to get them up to speed with Avalanche and its ecosystem.

 ## Get in touch